jasonmm/compojure-wiki/Destructuring-Syntax.md

  1. The [Clojure kind](https://clojure.org/reference/special_forms#binding-forms), as one might use in a `let` or with function arguments.
  2. A Compojure-specific kind designed for parsing parameters from the request map.

+This page explains Compojure destructuring, but there is a [Quick Reference at the bottom](#quick-reference) as well.

 ## Prerequisite Knowledge